In the previous post, we have seen two of the things that are possible to do with interactive.

 - change the order of the commits

 - edit the commits message

-In this post, we’re going to see how to merge two commits and also how to divide a commit in two.
+In this post, we’re going to see how to merge two commits and divide a commit in two.

 I strongly recommend you read the previous post, to get used to the

 rebase flow.
 So, we run again the command: